timothyhull/breadpool-self-eval/docs/index.md

     - **Jam participant tracking** - I continuously track the number of players and the positions for each player on each team before and during each jam.
     - **Rules knowledge** - I understand and apply roller derby rules in keeping with established rules theory and the appropriate situational discretion and judgment to facilitate safe and fair gameplay.
     - **JRDA procedures familiarity** - I frequently officiate JRDA games and continuously study JRDA-specific rules, risk management, sanctioning, officiating procedures, etc.
-    - **Teamwork** - I behave in a way that shows inclusiveness, courtesy, support, respect, and validation to NSOs.
+    - **Teamwork** - I behave in a way that proactively shows inclusiveness, courtesy, support, respect, and validation to NSOs.

     <figure markdown>
     ![Jammer Referee, 187 Killer Pads vs. Triple 8, RollerCon 2024 - Credit: Jenni Weber Photography (@jenniwebberphotography on Instagram)](images/breadpool_jr_187_vs_triple_8_7_12_24.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)"}